Frequently asked questions

 If you are booking the cheaper group diving options then it is not possible to combine certified and introductory divers in the 1 group.

-That’s okay, we can usually find your certification details online.
+You can usually find your certification details online.

 Diving is considered an extremely safe sport and has a much better track record for injury than many other adventure sports.
 However, certain conditions can raise risks with diving, particularly if you suffer from certain respiratory or circulatory conditions.
 If you do, it does not necessarily mean that you cannot dive, but you will need to see a doctor to get medical clearance and ensure diving poses no risk to your health.